jmerort/PPP3/Glossary.md

 # Conditional statement
 Statement that alters the flow of execution of a program based on a given logical condition.

+# `const`
+Variable qualifier that makes the compiler forbid the program from changing the value of that variable.

 # Container
 Structure that can hold many objects.
 In C++ the most popular container is [vector](Glossary.md#vector).